cotcotquedec/coopcraft/.kilocode/workflows/git.pr.md

 - **Push failure**: Display error and suggest conflict resolution
 - **PR creation failure**: Check permissions and repository settings
 - **Network issues**: Retry or ask user to retry
-- **Invalid branch**: Ensure source branch exists and is not 'develop'
+- **Invalid branch**: Ensure source branch exists and is not 'main'
 - **Empty commit messages**: Skip or use commit hash as reference

 ## Additional Guidelines